 Lily Mailler is a registered psychologist whose work as a therapist is informed by her rich work and life experience as well as her continued efforts to apply a Family Systems perspective to her personal and professional life.
 Lily is originally from Peru and arrived in Australia in 1973, she speaks fluent Spanish.

-Over the past 30 years and before joining the FSI, Lily worked with Individuals, couples and families in a wide variety of contexts which included community health settings, relationship agencies and residential care facilities for women and children at risk.
-She was involved in projects addressing issues such as: migrants and occupational health; mental health i.e. schizophrenia; domestic violence; anger management as well as parenting education.
+Over the past 30 plus years and before joining the Family Systems Institute, Lily worked with individuals, couples and families in a wide variety of contexts which included community health settings, relationship agencies and residential care facilities for women and children at risk.
+She was involved in projects addressing issues in mental health such as schizophrenia, domestic violence, anger management as well as parenting education.
 She has also worked with the aged and their carers addressing stress related issues as well as in the area of migrants and occupational health.